Aura Travel - Bamboo & Bear Loving Care

 Chengdu is an easy non-stop flight from many cities in China including Beijing, Shanghai, Macau, Shenzhen and Hong Kong.
 There are also dozens of international direct air routes to Chengdu including San Francisco, London, Paris, Bangkok, Frankfurt and Melbourne.

-Rachel's Related Panda Volunteer Photos to Inspire You
+Rachel's Related Panda Loving Care Photos to Inspire You

 Karen